NJIT-WIS/project-management-github-activity/.github/ISSUE_TEMPLATE/things-we-want-to-know.md

 name: Things we want to know
 about: Describe this issue template's purpose here.
 title: ''
-labels: Things we want to know next
+labels: Things we want to know
 assignees: aaa373373

 ---